Course overview#

 2

-Meet your team, Start coming up with ideas to solve your challenge, Sketching customer problem hypotheses
+Meet your team, Brainstorm ideas to solve your challenge, Sketch customer problem hypotheses

 3

-Identify some interview questions, Each team member interview 2-3 customers
+Identify topic and interview questions, Each team member interview 2-3 customers

 4